 Want to learn more about how we can change our cities to prepare for climate change?
-Check out our infographic below (click for a bigger version):
+Check out our infographic below!

 We’re continuing our series on the European Climate Pact, an EU-wide initiative inviting people, communities and organisations to participate in climate action and build a greener Europe.
 We will invite scientists, campaigners, activists, European Climate Pact Ambassadors, mayors, politicians and others to take part in our debates and discuss how we can all make a difference.

 Let’s start our debate today with reader Anika, who left us a comment about the European Climate Pact itself:

 ?
 I’m hoping the European Climate Pact will give citizens like me the tools to properly contribute to the fight against climate change, rather than having to wait for politicians to snap into action.

 What can citizens do at the local level to help cities mitigate and adapt to climate change?
 To get a response, we put Anika’s comment to Helena Marschall, a climate activist from Fridays for Future Germany.
 What advice would she give to Anika?
 Watch our video with her on YouTube!

 Do we need to fundamentally rethink what our cities looks like?
 Instead of steel, concrete and glass skyscrapers, should cities of the 21st century be filled with gardens, parks, and forests?

 ?
 [A] green rooftop on every building is a wonderful [idea] and not so hard to achieve or expensive to pay for!